-In order to maintain the option on one of the Diabase Peninsula claims, the Company must make an option payment of approximately \$935,000.
-In May 2012, the Company announced an agreement to extend that option for one year in exchange for four quarterly cash payments of \$9,350 plus one payment of \$37,600 in the fair value of the Company's shares.
-Accordingly, the option payment of approximately \$935,000 originally due by September 2, 2012 has been deferred to September 2, 2013.
-The terms include an option to extend this agreement and payment further.
-The shares were issued in July, 2012 and one quarterly payment was made in 2012 with additional ones on March 2, 2013 and June 2, 2013.
+In order to maintain the option on one of the Diabase Peninsula claims, the Company was originally obliged to make an option payment of approximately \$935,000.
+In May 2012, the Company announced an initial agreement to extend that option for one year in exchange for four quarterly cash payments of \$9,350 plus one payment of \$37,600 in the fair value of the Company's shares.
+This deferred the option payment of approximately \$935,000 originally due by September 2, 2012 to September 2, 2013.
+The terms included an option to extend this agreement and payment further.
+The shares were issued in July, 2012 and all four quarterly payments were made in accordance with the extension terms.